tommybazar/TBRaymarcherPlugin/Readme.md

 If you want to ask me anything or (potentially) talk to other people using this plugin, here's a discord server for it : https://discord.gg/zKutZpmFXh

 # Features
- * Works out of the box with binary UE 4.27 (there is also a branch for 4.26, 4.25)
+ * Works out of the box with vanilla UE 5.1 (there is also a branch for 4.27, 4.26, 4.25)
  * Volume raymarching for arbitrary `UVolumeTexture` textures
  * .dcm (DICOM), .mhd and .raw file import into volume textures.
  * Volume illumination implemented in compute shaders using concepts from [Efficient Volume Illumination with Multiple Light Sources through Selective Light Updates](https://ieeexplore.ieee.org/document/7156382) (2015) by Sundén and Ropinski
- * Uses color curves for transfer function definition
+ * Uses color curves for transfer function definition.
  * Fully integrated and functional within UE editor viewport.
- * Windowing support (google DICOM Window center / Window Width or watch my youtube description for an explanation)
+ * Windowing support (google DICOM Window center / Window Width or watch my youtube description for an explanation).
- * Basic menus for manipulating the volume
+ * Basic menus for manipulating the volume.
  * Basic VR support and example map.

 # Limitations
- * Raymarched volume doesn't cast or receive shadows info to/from the scene, it only self-shadows
+ * Raymarched volume doesn't cast or receive shadows info to/from the scene, it only self-shadows.
- * We use a very simple (but fast) raymarching and illumination algorithm with no specular, refraction or scattering
+ * We use a very simple (but fast) raymarching and illumination algorithm with no specular, refraction or scattering.
  * Algorithm is already a bit dated and implementation leaves a lot to be desired as for efficiency.
 It is however, good enough for real-time applications with several lights and large (256^3 or more) volumes.
- * Currently do not support persistent 32bit grayscale textures, but plan on investigating that possibility soon(ish).

 # Example
- * The project works out-of-the-box with everything being included in the TBRaymarcherPlugin.
+ * The plugin works out-of-the-box with everything being included in the TBRaymarcherPlugin.
 There is an example map for Mouse and Keyboard and an example map for VR.
+ * You might need to copy the Input Bindings from the example project into your project if controls don't work.

 # Using this plugin in your own project
 If you want to use this functionality in your own project, you will need to